nikomccarty/learning-scraping/README.md

-# learning-scrapy
+# learning-scraping
-Scrapy files as I learn the library.
+Miscellaneous files as I learn to use Scrapy, BeautifulSoup and Selenium in different ways.

 ## Folder Descriptions